kevdhan/OracleCloud/Platform/Oracle Integration Cloud (OIC)/Tutorial_Basic_RainorShine/README.md

 Let's go ahead and get started!

 ### (2a) Connections - Creating REST-based Connections
+We will create 2 REST Connections:
+* 1 for the Integration itself - this connection will be used as the Trigger connection to invoke the integration
+* 1 for the Weather API - this connection will be used as the Invoke Connection to invoke the Weather API to get the weather data

+We will begin with the integration connection!

+#### (2a.1) Integration Connection - "GetCurrentWeather"
+1. The Integration Connection will be called "GetCurrentWeather".
+Go to Integrations -> Connections -> Create (new).
+2. Give the name "GetCurrentWeather" and choose the role "Trigger and Invoke"
+   1. The Trigger and Invoke role allows you to invoke or trigger this connection
+   2.

+#### (2b.2) Weather API Connection - "APIXUWeather"

 ### (2b) Integration - Creating a REST-based Integration